maximilianw-google/av-assistant/README.md

 * **Multi-Step Data Submission:** Guides users through providing business details and uploading necessary documents/images.
 * **AI-Powered Analysis:** Utilizes an LLM agent to review submissions against common verification criteria.
 * **Structured Feedback:** Presents analysis results with a high-level summary and detailed, aspect-by-aspect feedback (Green/Yellow/Red status, justification, and evidence).
-* **In-Memory File Processing:** Files are handled in memory for the analysis transaction, from frontend upload to backend processing by the AI agent, without intermediate storage on GCS for this specific workflow.
+* **Secure Cloud Storage for Processing:** Files uploaded for analysis are temporarily stored in Google Cloud Storage (GCS).
+This storage is fully encrypted at rest and configured with strict access controls to ensure data security and privacy during the analysis workflow.
+Once the analysis transaction is complete, these temporary files are securely deleted from GCS.
 * **Python-Powered Frontend:** Built with [Mesop](https://google.github.io/mesop/), allowing for UI development purely in Python.